Aegina: Rivalry with Athens (5th century BC)

 In the early years of the 5th century BC the Thebans, after the defeat by Athens about 507 BC, appealed to Aegina for assistance.
 The Aeginetans at first contented themselves with sending the images of the Aeacidae, the tutelary heroes of their island.
 Subsequently, however, they contracted an alliance, and ravaged the seaboard of Attica.
 The Athenians were preparing to make reprisals, in spite of the advice of the Delphic oracle that they should desist from attacking Aegina for thirty years, and content themselves meanwhile with dedicating a precinct to Aeacus, when their projects were interrupted by the Spartan intrigues for the restoration of Hippias.

 In 491 BC Aegina was one of the states which gave the symbols of submission ("earth and water") to Achaemenid Persia.
 Athens at once appealed to Sparta to punish this act of medism, and Cleomenes I, one of the Spartan kings, crossed over to the island, to arrest those who were responsible for it.
 His attempt was at first unsuccessful; but, after the deposition of Demaratus, he visited the island a second time, accompanied by his new colleague Leotychides, seized ten of the leading citizens and deposited them at Athens as hostages.

-After the death of Cleomenes and the refusal of the Athenians to restore the hostages to Leotychides, the Aeginetes retaliated by seizing a number of Athenians at a festival at Sunium.
+After the death of Cleomenes and the refusal of the Athenians to restore the hostages to Leotychides, the Aeginetes retaliated by seizing a number of Athenians at a festival at Sounion.
 Thereupon the Athenians concerted a plot with Nicodromus, the leader of the democratic party in the island, for the betrayal of Aegina.
 He was to seize the old city, and they were to come to his aid on the same day with seventy vessels.
 The plot failed owing to the late arrival of the Athenian force, when Nicodromus had already fled the island.
 An engagement followed in which the Aeginetes were defeated.
 Subsequently, however, they succeeded in winning a victory over the Athenian fleet.

 All the incidents subsequent to the appeal of Athens to Sparta are referred expressly by Herodotus to the interval between the sending of the heralds in 491 BC and the invasion of Datis and Artaphernes in 490 BC (cf. Herod. vi.
 49 with 94).